btoll/benjamintoll.com/content/post/software_engineers.md

 Ah, I said, you're a real engineer!
 I'm a programmer who works with software engineers, I continued.

-Yeah, I work with some of them, they both responded at the same time.
+Yeah, I work with some of those people, they responded at the same time.

-We paused and then shared a big laugh.
+After a pause, we shared a big laugh.